cben/mathdown/README.md

 Append ` --remote` to upgrade to newest versions of all submodules (need to commit afterwards if anything changed).
 However we can't update all deps:

- * firepad v1.0.0 is the last version including pre-built dist/firepad.js ([#57](https://github.com/cben/mathdown/issues/57)).
  * firebase beyond v1.0.21 is not FOSS-licensed.
 Until that it was MIT by mistake but pinning at v1.0.21 seems better for a short time — long term it's unhealthy as their wire protocol evolves...
+ * firepad only includes pre-built dist/firepad.js in tagged versions since v1.0.0.
+   E.g. v1.1.0 would work, but it declares dependency on firebase 2.0.x, so for now firepad v1.0.0 seems safer.

 I'm directly working in gh-pages branch without a master branch, as that's the simplest thing that could possibly work (http://oli.jp/2011/github-pages-workflow/ lists several alternatives).
 If you fork over